DSR-RHIT/me447-visualizing-data/cm/cm000_course_about.md

 human perception, graphic design, and visual rhetoric and ethics.
-After successfully completing this course, students should be able to design effective and truthful data displays, credibly explain their design rationale, produce publication‐quality visuals, and credibly critique a data display.
+After successfully completing this course, students should be able to design effective and truthful data displays, credibly explain their design rationale, produce publicationâ€quality visuals, and credibly critique a data display.

 The class is designed for the R novice.
 Prior experience with any programming language is helpful though not necessary.